All Downhill from here. Ridge between Crib Goch and Mount Snowdon

 2. 2024, Petrovich, E., S. Verhaegh, G. E. Bös, C. Cristalli, F. Dewulf, T. van Gemert and N. IJdens: Bibliometrics beyond citations: introducing mention extraction and analysis.
 Scientometrics (open access).

 We introduce mentions as the precursor to formal citations.
 We discuss additional challenges of working with mention data, in particular disambiguation of homonyms.
-After introducing several methods to achieve ambiguation, we introduce edhiphy, a data base for the history of philosophy that enriches the extracted mentions with further metadata.
+After presenting four disambiguation strategies, we introduce edhiphy, a data base for the history of philosophy that enriches the extracted mentions with further metadata.
 It can be interactively explored on edhiphy.org.

 3. 2024, Bös, G. E.: A Logical Challenge to Correlationism: The Church-Fitch Paradox in Husserl's Account of Fulfilment, Truth, and Meaning.
 Synthese (open access).